 2. Shades of the Past

-This year marks the 34th annual Shades of the Past in Pigeon Forge.
+Ever year, the annual Shades of the Past in Pigeon Forge is an exciting show to see beautiful classic cars.
 The official car show will take place at Dollywood Splash Country.
 Official hot rods, customs, and classic cars built up to 72' are allowed to officially participate and compete for of $10,000 in prize money.

 3. The Fall Rod Run

 This car show is the largest, most attended car show in the Smoky Mountains all year long.
 The LeConte Center serves as the nerve center for the car show where vendors and judging take place.
 On the other hand, this event features lots of informal participation as many visitors choose just to cruise up and down the parkway.
 Many spectators bring chairs to sit out along the main road in Pigeon Forge just to admire the impressive cars that roll-on by.

 Wait till you see some of the incredible roadsters that grace the roadways of Pigeon Forge.